-IVIO.
-F3 CHOLOGICAL THERAPY SERVICES Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 Professional attendance at a place other than consulting rooms.
-As per the service requirements outlined for item 80000.
-80005 (See para MN.6.1 of explanatory notes to this Category) Fee: \$126.65 Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting at least 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
+M3.
+ALL M3.
+ALLIED HEALTH SERVICES private health insurance benefit; - to a maximum of five services (including any services to which items 10950 to 10970 apply) in a calendar year (See para MN.3.4, MN.3.3, MN.3.2, MN.3.5, MN.3.1 of explanatory notes to this Category) Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75 M6.
+PSY CHOLOGICAL THERAPY SERVICES Group M6.
+Psychological Therapy Services Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting more than 30 minutes but less than 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
 These therapies are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 283 to 287; 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
-(Professional attendance at consulting rooms) 80010 (See para MN.6.1 of explanatory notes to this Category) Fee: \$148.80 Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting at least 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics if: the attendance is by video conference; and the patient is not an admitted patient; and the patient is located within a telehealth eligible area; and the patient is, at the time of the attendance, at least 15 kilometres by road from the clinical psychologist.
+(Professional attendance at consulting rooms) 80000 (See para MN.6.1 of explanatory notes to this Category) Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting more than 30 minutes but less than 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics if: the attendance is by video conference; and the patient is not an admitted patient; and the patient is located within a telehealth eligible area; and the patient is, at the time of the attendance, at least 15 kilometres by road from the clinical psychologist.
 Psychological therapy services delivered by video conference are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 80001, 80011, 80101, 80111, 80126, 80136, 80151 and 80161 apply).
 Psychological therapy services delivered by video conference time limits include the maximum ten planned sessions in a calendar year services to which items 283 to 287; 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply.
-80011 (See para MN.6.5 of explanatory notes to this Category) Fee: \$148.80 Benefit: 85% = \$126.50
+80001 (See para MN.6.5 of explanatory notes to this Category)